-The Company has approximately 65,000 annual sites, approximately 8,900 seasonal sites, which are leased to customers generally for three to six months, and approximately 9,700 transient sites, occupied by customers who lease sites on a short-term basis.
+The Company has approximately 88,000 annual sites, approximately 8,900 seasonal sites, which are leased to customers generally for three to six months, and approximately 9,700 transient sites, occupied by customers who lease sites on a short-term basis.
 The revenue from seasonal and transient sites is generally higher during the first and third quarters.
 The Company expects to service over 100,000 customers at its transient sites and the Company considers this revenue stream to be its most volatile.
 It is subject to weather conditions, gas prices, and other factors affecting the marginal RV customer's vacation and travel preferences.
-Finally, the Company has approximately 24,300 sites designated as right-to-use sites which are primarily utilized to service the approximately 106,000 customers who own right-to-use contracts.
+Finally, the Company has approximately 24,300 sites designated as right-to-use sites which are primarily utilized to service the approximately 106,000 customers who have entered into right-to-use contracts.
 The Company also has interests in Properties containing approximately 3,100 sites for which revenue is classified as Equity in income from unconsolidated joint ventures in the Consolidated Statements of Operations.

-March 31, 2011

-(rounded to 000s)
+Total Sites as of September 30, 2011 (rounded to 000's)

-Community sites 44,200
+Community sites 67,200

 Resort sites:

 Annual 20,800

 Seasonal 8,900

 Transient 9,700

 Right-to-use (1) 24,300

 Joint Ventures (2) 3,100

-111,000
+134,000